Onofria & Calogera Verde's Ancestors

 ~<^>~

-Michelangelo Verde died in his home at 57 years-old on January 19, 1830, in Sciacca.
-(Mouse over and click on his death record image left to enlarge in a new window/tab.)
+It is documented that Michelangelo was deceased and Vincenza was alive when their daughter ancestor Calogera was married on January 9, 1831.
+Michelangelo died in his home and was buried in the Sciacca St. Francisco church cemetery on January 19, 1830.
+(Mouse over and click on his Latin church burial record middle left to enlarge in a new window/tab.)
+His mother church burial record lists him as Michelangelo Virdi spouse of Vincenza Currao about 57 years old, the same age listed on his civil death record, but he was actually 63 years old when he died.
+(Mouse over and click on his civil death record lower left to enlarge in a new window/tab.)
 A year later, on January 4, 1831, Vincenza wrote a consent for her daughter Calogera to marry, in the form of a legal Brevetto.
 On this document, she states she is the daughter of Michele and the widow of Michelangelo.
 (See the image in Giuseppa Pumilia’s bio.)

 ~< Back to Chart >~